justincrosbie/react-cat-dog-app/README.md

 - Display random facts about cats and dogs
 - Filter facts by cat, dog, or both
 - Infinite scrolling to load more facts using a custom hook
+- Uses a Context to manage the selection state of the app, decoupling the components from the data
 - Responsive design for mobile and desktop

+## Variants

+### Redux

+This version demonstrates the usage of Redux with Redux Toolkit to manage state, and decouple the components from the data.
+Note this is overkill for such a small app, but it's just to demonstrate how Redux can be used.

+See the `redux` branch for this version.

+### Context

+This version uses a Context to manage the selection state of the app, decoupling the components from the state data.
+See the `context` branch for this version.

 ## Prerequisites